Ph.D., F-IEEE & F-AAAS

-Min Wu is a Professor and a Distinguished Scholar-Teacher at the University of Maryland, College Park, where she is currently serving as Associate Dean for Graduate Affairs for the University’s Clark School of Engineering.
+Min Wu is a Professor and a Distinguished Scholar-Teacher at the University of Maryland, College Park.
+She is currently serving as Associate Dean for Graduate Affairs of the A. James Clark School of Engineering.
 She did her undergraduate studies at Tsinghua University in Beijing, China, and received her Ph.D. degree in electrical engineering from Princeton University in 2001.
 Since 2001, she has been on the ECE faculty of the University of Maryland, College Park, and leads the Media and Security Team (MAST), with main research interests on information security and forensics and multimedia signal processing.
 She has published two books and about 175 papers in major international journals and conferences, and holds 10 U.S. patents.
 She coauthored several papers being recognized by paper awards from the IEEE Signal Processing Society, EURASIP, and ACM.
 She received an U.S. NSF CAREER Award in 2002, a MIT TR100 Young Innovator Award in 2004, an ONR Young Investigator Award in 2005, a Computer World "40 Under 40" IT Innovator Award in 2007, the IEEE Mac Van Valkenburg Early Career Teaching Award in 2009, a University of Maryland Invention of the Year Award in 2012, and the IEEE Distinguished Lecturer recognition in 2014.
 She has served as Vice President - Finance of the IEEE Signal Processing Society (2010-2012), Chair of the IEEE Technical Committee on Information Forensics and Security (2012-2013), Technical Program Co-Chair (2013) and General Co-Chair (2017) of the IEEE International Conference on Image Processing (ICIP), and Founding Chief Editor of IEEE SigPort initiative (2013-2014).
 She has served as Editor-in-Chief (2015-2017) for the IEEE Signal Processing Magazine - one of the top impact journals in electrical and computer engineering worldwide.
-She is an IEEE Fellow, an AAAS Fellow, and a Fellow of the U.S. National Academy of Inventors (NAI) for contributions to signal processing, multimedia security and forensics.
+She is an IEEE Fellow and an AAAS Fellow for contributions to signal processing, multimedia security and forensics.

 Dr. Wu has taken on a number of volunteer and leadership activities with IEEE and its Signal Processing Society (SPS), one of the largest professional organizations advancing technologies for humanities.
 Her IEEE and SPS volunteer activities are as follows: SPS Vice President-Finance (2010-2012); Corresponding Member, IEEE TAB Finance Committee (2012); Chair, SPS Information Forensics and Security TC (2012-2013); SPS Board of Governors (2010-2012 elected as an officer, 2016-2018 elected as a member-at-large); Editorial Board, IEEE Signal Processing Magazine and IEEE Journal of Selected Topics in Signal Processing (2012-2014); Area Editor, IEEE Signal Processing Magazine, leading the creation and editing of the monthly Inside Signal Processing E-Newsletter (2007-2010); Associate Editor, IEEE Transactions on Image Processing (2009-2011), IEEE Transactions on Information Forensics and Security (2008-2011) and IEEE Signal Processing Letters (2005-2007); Member, Big Data Special Interest Group (2015-present), Image, Video and Multidimensional Signal Processing Technical Committee (2007-2012), Multimedia Signal Processing Technical Committee (2002-2005 and 2007-2009), Information Forensics and Security Technical Committee (2008-2014), and multimedia-related TCs of the IEEE Communications Society and IEEE Circuits and Systems Society; General Co-Chair, ICIP 2017 - Beijing; Technical Program Co-Chair, ICIP 2013; Finance Chair, ICASSP 2007; Publicity Chair, ICME'03; and Founding Chair, IEEE Signal Processing Washington Chapter.